recryptproject/qtumbook/part2/erc20-token.md

        owner: qdgznat81MfTHZUrQrLZDZteAx212X4Wjj
 ```

-Note that the contract's owner should be set to the `QTUM_SENDER` value we have specified earlier.
-If you did not set `QTUM_SENDER` to anything, a random UTXO from the wallet is selected, and that become the owner.
+Note that the contract's owner should be set to the `RECRYPT_SENDER` value we have specified earlier.
+If you did not set `RECRYPT_SENDER` to anything, a random UTXO from the wallet is selected, and that become the owner.

 You can find more information about the deployed contracts in `solar.development.json`.

 # The Owner UTXO Address As Sender

-The main difference between QTUM and Ethereum is that QTUM is built on Bitcoin's UTXO model, and Ethereum has its own account model, as we've seen in the [QTUM UTXO](../part1/UTXOs-balances.md) chapter.
+The main difference between RECRYPT and Ethereum is that RECRYPT is built on Bitcoin's UTXO model, and Ethereum has its own account model, as we've seen in the [RECRYPT UTXO](../part1/UTXOs-balances.md) chapter.

 In Ethereum, the cost of a transaction is paid by an account.
 The amount paid is decremented from the account, but the account is still there.